bephrem1/VendingMachineTests/README.md

 Instructor/Code: Craig Dennis

+Explanation: A simple vending machine program used to practice unit testing on

 My Additions: I heavily commented the test classes with best practices I learned and discovered for running efficient unit tests using the JUnit framework